OrangeCrush/collapse/README.md

 <hr />

 <p>
-Tool to recursively collapse a directory.<br>
-Copies (moves) all children files into to the current directory
+Tool to recursively collapse a directory. copies (moves) all children files into to the current directory
 </p>